 Sim City is a sandbox strategy game that starts out simple but blossoms into a layered and complex game experience.
 The game teaches kids about city planning, topics of engineering, property zoning, and community operations.
 It’s considered one of the best simulations out there, and for country kids that haven’t yet had access to a big city, it can be not only a fun and educational experience, but an eye-opening one.

 Again, video games do have benefits.
 We encourage parents to find positive ways to use them to motivate kids, as they can be effective educational tools as well as great ways to bond with children.

 If you want to take the gaming experience a step further, consider introducing your kids to the possibility of making their own.
-With courses in Roblox coding, Minecraft modding with Java, Fortnite camp, and other game design summer programs and development classes, there are plenty of options to align with your child’s interests.
+With courses in Roblox coding, Minecraft modding with Java, Fortnite camp, and other video game summer camps, there are plenty of options to align with your child’s interests.